 Shortly after the conclusion of the Revolutionary War, Wildman ancestors came to Ohio.
 Much of the farmland was part of a 1600-acre land grant given to a Wildman who had served as a Quaker chaplain in the Revolutionary Army.

 When Sarah Wildman and her late husband, Austin, acquired the farm, they originally planned to use it as a weekend retreat.
 At the time the woods were overgrown and the farm had been out of production for about 40 years; Multiflora Rose, Honeysuckle, Osage Orange, and various other undergrowth had taken over.
 The log cabin was home to cattle, sheep, raccoons and countless other varmints.
 They were advised to bulldoze the structure.

 Sarah, however, saw potential in the log cabin where everyone else saw a mess.
 “I saw what it could be, ” Sarah said.
-The cabin is part of the family history, so the Wildmans decided to rescue the cabin.
+The cabin is part of the family history, so they rescued the cabin.

 Sarah remarried years later and now her husband “engineer-turned-farmer” clears away invasive flora species, reclaims and restores the land and practices sustainable hay farming while she continues to host happy guests.